Cameron King: 2017

+King played a total of 11 games for Parramatta in the 2017 NRL season as the club finished fourth on the table.
+King played in both finals matches as Parramatta suffered a shock loss in the elimination final against North Queensland.

 2018

 King started the 2018 season as first choice hooker ahead of Kaysa Pritchard.
 In Round 2 against Manly, King suffered a serious concussion and was stretchered from the field.
 King returned to the starting lineup for the following week against Cronulla but following a 14–4 defeat he was one of the players dropped to reserve grade by coach Brad Arthur.
 After spending 2 months in reserve grade, King was recalled back into The Parramatta side for their round 11 game against The New Zealand Warriors.

 King finished 2018 with 11 appearances for Parramatta as the club finished last on the table and claimed its 14th wooden spoon.

 On 13 September, King announced via his Instagram page that he would be leaving Parramatta after being released by the club.

 On 14 November, King took to Twitter in a desperate attempt to find a new club to play for in 2019.
 King posted "Cameron King, Hooker, 90 kg, All round good guy, Enjoys hard work and winning, looking for a club, please RETWEET to raise awareness".